-We bring a strengths-based approach to all of our advocacy work.
-Our narratives combine data on needs and impacts with illustrations of what works and why, and our training teaches participants to depict their organizations as builders and sustainers of a rich and resilient civil society and create connections that generate support from the broader community and responsiveness from policy makers.
+By combining data on needs and impacts with illustrations of what works and why within this framework, advocacy statements depict adult education organizations as builders and sustainers of a rich and resilient civil society and create connections that generate support from the broader community and responsiveness from policy makers.

 A list of recent resources that practitioners can use to inform their advocacy for adult education and adult learners.